au-nlp/project-milestone-p2-group14/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/hgNAtOO3)

-# Emotion-aware Podcast Analysis
+# Podcast Emotion and Content Analysis

 ## Abstract

-This project explores the emotional and topical characteristics of podcast episodes using Natural Language Processing (NLP).
+The goal of this project is to develop an NLP pipeline capable of analyzing podcast episodes at multiple levels — identifying speaker emotions, classifying overall episode topics, and detecting potentially unsafe or sensitive content.
 By combining pre-trained language models with structured metadata, we analyze episodes at two complementary levels.
-At the turn level, we detect emotions and apply safety tagging for individual speaker turns.
-At the episode level, we aggregate these features to classify episodes into broad genres, estimate likely audience interests, and identify potentially unsafe content.
+At the turn level, we aim to automatically detect emotions.
+At the episode level, we aggregate these features to categorize entire episodes into genres such as *Technology*, *Comedy*, or *Politics*, estimate likely audience interests, and identify potentially unsafe content.

+The motivation behind this project is to explore how language models can assist in content moderation and audience targeting across large-scale audio-transcript data.
+By combining emotional, topical, and safety-based insights, we aim to tell a data-driven story about how podcasts communicate tone and meaning — and how these linguistic cues can help both platforms and creators understand their audiences better.

 Our proof-of-concept demonstrates that the data can be loaded and processed at scale using sample subsets, and that transformer-based predictions can be produced for turn texts and summarized per episode.
-The final outcome is a documented, reproducible pipeline and a single notebook that performs initial analyses, descriptive statistics, and end-to-end processing on samples—laying the groundwork for scaling to the full dataset.
+The final outcome is a documented, reproducible pipeline and a single notebook that performs initial analyses, descriptive statistics, and end-to-end processing on samples laying the groundwork for potentially scaling to the full dataset.

 ## Contributions

-**Two-level pipeline:** Turn-level emotion and safety predictions aggregated to episode-level summaries.
+**Turn-level emotion detection:** Turn-level emotion and safety predictions aggregated to episode-level summaries.

-**Episode understanding:** Genre/category estimation and audience-alignment signals from aggregated features.
+**Episode-level topic classification:** Category classification mapping emotional and linguistic features to broader genres.

-**Brand safety focus:** Automatic flags for potentially unsafe or sensitive content.
+**Brand safety focus:** Automatic flags for potentially unsafe or sensitive content, using pretrained toxicity detection models.

+**Audience interest prediction:** Exploring how emotional tone and topical focus align with potential listener profiles.

 **Reproducibility:** A single, well-documented notebook with clear data handling and descriptive statistics on samples.

+The novelty lies in the hierarchical analysis — moving from micro-level (speaker turns) to macro-level (episodes) — and in the integration of emotional, topical, and safety dimensions within a single coherent pipeline.
+While existing works often address one of these tasks in isolation, our approach aims to connect them, demonstrating how different layers of linguistic information interact.

 ## Data Loading and Overview